 Intensive cropping systems that include rice, wheat and/or maize are widespread throughout South Asia.
 These systems constitute the main economic activity in many rural areas and provide staple food for millions of people.
 The decrease in the rate of growth of cereal production in South Asia is therefore of great concern.
 Simultaneously, issues of resource degradation, declining labor availability and climate variability pose steep challenges for achieving the goals of improving food security and rural livelihoods.

-The Cereal Systems Initiative for South Asia (CSISA) was established in 2009 to promote durable change at scale in South Asia’s cereal-based cropping systems.
+The Cereal Systems Initiative for South Asia (CSISA) was established in 2009 with a goal of benefiting more than 8 million farmers by the end of 2020.
+The project is led by the International Maize and Wheat Improvement Center (CIMMYT) and implemented jointly with the International Food Policy Research Institute (IFPRI) and the International Rice Research Institute (IRRI).
 Operating in rural ‘innovation hubs’ in Bangladesh, India and Nepal, CSISA works to increase the adoption of various resource-conserving and climate-resilient technologies, and improve farmers’ access to market information and enterprise development.
 CSISA supports women farmers by improving their access and exposure to modern and improved technological innovations, knowledge and entrepreneurial skills.
-By continuing to work in synergy with regional and national efforts, collaborating with myriad public, civil society and private-sector partners, CSISA aims to benefit more than 8 million farmers by the end of 2020.
+CSISA works in synergy with regional and national efforts, collaborating with myriad public, civil society and private-sector partners.

 - Promote widespread adoption of resource-conserving practices, technologies and services that increase yields with lower water, labor and input costs.